jprchlik/find_contaminated_darks/README.md

 This program requires the google calendar API referenced above, but other than that is quite simple.
-The program searches the calendar for the string calib3:dark and sends the day to get_dark_files.py and the year,month to c-shell script, which the c-shell script uses to pass to idl functions.
+The program searches the calendar for the string calib3:dark and sends the day to get_dark_files.py and the year,month to c-shell script, which the c-shell script uses to pass to IDL functions.

 get_dark_files.py
 -----------------